eduardofischermath/homemade_financial_instruments/ISSUES.md

-In Python the code is object-oriented, with abstract (or pseudo-abstract) classes for Assets, Worlds and Unifications, plus subclasses, always trying to write functionally.
+In Python the code is object-oriented, with abstract (or pseudo-abstract) classes for Assets, Worlds and Unifications, plus subclasses, always trying to write code in a functional and object-oriented paradigm.
 There is a demo file, with interactive prompts, and unavoidably some is imperative.

-## ISSUE #0003 OPEN
+## ISSUE #0003py OPEN

-For Python, improve package/subpackage/modules structure and importing to avoid any possible circularities and at the same time don't have names so long that they hinder development.
+For Python, improve package/subpackage/modules structure and importing to avoid any possible circularities and at the same time avoid excessively long names which might hinder development.

-## ISSUE #0004 OPEN
+## ISSUE #0004py OPEN

 Add argument default_if_failed_conversion to input capturing/purifying,
 spread it to neighbor functions.

-## ISSUE #0005 OPEN
+## ISSUE #0005py OPEN

 Implement up-propagation (from leaves to root) and down-propagation (from root to leaves) on binary trees.

-## ISSUE #0006 OPEN
+## ISSUE #0006py OPEN

 Implement formulas for up-propagation  for pricing of vanilla options for assets behaving in binary trees via replication method (replication